 Through Washington Healthplanfinder, you may be able to lower the costs you pay when you get health care.
 This is called cost-sharing reductions and means you could pay less for things such as doctor’s visits, lab tests, and drugs.
 Whether you qualify for lower costs depends on your income and family size.
 The lower your income, the more cost savings you can get.

 To qualify for lower costs at the doctor’s office, your income must be below 250% of the federal poverty level, and you must choose a Silver plan.
-American Indians and Alaska Natives can also qualify to get these cost-sharing reductions when they enroll in a Bronze, Gold, or Platinum plan.
+American Indians and Alaska Natives can also qualify to get these cost-sharing reductions when they enroll in a Bronze or Gold plan.

 There are several different levels or “tiers” of cost-sharing for health plans

 Most tiers are related to your income, and others are tied to specific benefits for American Indian/Alaska Natives.

 - Tier 1 is the standard, full-cost health plan which pays 70% of the costs